timhagn/gatsby-background-image/README.md

-Should you decide to use a single instance of a styled `<BackgroundImage />` for multiple different images, it will automatically add a random `className`, a lower case string of seven chars, to prevent erroneous styling of individual instances.
+Should you decide to use a single instance of a styled `<BackgroundImage />` for multiple different images, it will automatically add a random `className`, a lower case string of seven chars prefixed with `gbi-`, to prevent erroneous styling of individual instances.
 You wouldn't have added the same class for different CSS `background-image` styles on your own, or would you have ; )?